hteumeuleu/caniemail/_features/css-background-clip.md

 	}
 }
 notes_by_num: {
     "1": "Partial.
-Not supported with non Gmail accounts.
+Not supported with non Google accounts.
 But it can be used in the `background` shorthand property instead."
 }
 ---